kiba/Writings/for_science/dramatis_personae.md

 Ex-girlfriend of physicist and mechanical engineer Doctor Rodney McKay.

+Appearances: 7, 8, 9, 10, 11, 12, 13, 14, 16, 17

-* **Captain Kobayashi** -  First Appearance: Chapter 9.
-Commander-in-chief and overall leader of Sidonia.
+* **Captain Kobayashi** - Commander-in-chief and overall leader of Sidonia.
+She initially has an antagonistic relationship with the Earthlings as a result of a strong-armed negotiation.

+Appearances: 9, 10, 11, 12, 14, 17

-* **Ochiai** - First Appearance: Chapter 9.
-A cyborg who is a confidant and assistant to Captain Kobayashi.
+* **Ochiai** - A cyborg who is a confidant and assistant to Captain Kobayashi.

+Appearances: 9, 10

 * **Sasaki** - First Appearance: Chapter 9.
 Chief engineer of Sidonia and Toha Heavy Industries.
 She became good friend with both Rose and Archer after becoming a designated hostage.